jdavis/jdavis.github.com/_posts/2013-06-22-phil-zimmerman-creator-of-pgp-quote-on-government-and-crypto-from-1996.md

 strong cryptographic practices into something everyone could use.

-In the book it has a quotation from Zimmerman from an interview with a radio show, [High Tech Today][radio], recorded in February 1996, over 17 years ago:
+In the book it has a quotation from Zimmerman from an interview with a radio show, [High Tech Today][radio], recorded in February 1996, over 17 years ago.
+Although it is slightly different in the book, I hunted down the original.
+The interview can still be read in [its entirety][interview].

+Here's the quote:

 > Today we live in the information age.
 Everyone has computers.
 All the
 > trappings of the information age are part of our lives.
 Paper mail is being